Image Source: www.stockunlimited.com

 Step 2: Be Ready with Resume and References

-It is although sad and painful, but losing a job suddenly is hurting.
-Being an employee, some have better intuitive power and can see it written on the walls or can smell it, while others are not capable of doing so.
+It is although sad and painful, losing a job suddenly is hurting.
+Some employees have better intuitive power, while others cannot do so.

-Thus, whenever a sudden layoff hits, you can be ready with an updated and brand new resume, to start with the job hunt as soon as possible.
+Thus, whenever a sudden layoff hits, you can be ready with an updated and brand-new resume to start the job hunt as soon as possible.

-Always keep in mind that you are making a re-entry into the market and would be standing against the lot who is already unemployed or have been out of work for months together.
+Always remember that you are making a re-entry into the market and will stand against those who are already unemployed or who have been out of work for months.

-Take help from friends or consultants to prep the new resume, it will also help in analyzing and finding who all can be called for solid references.
+Take help from friends or consultants to prepare the new resume.
+They will also help analyze the resume and can also be solid references.

-Search the network established with your past co-workers, to find if anyone can be of help or any other firm that is hiring.
+Search the network established with your past co-workers to find if anyone can be of help or if any other firm is hiring.

-The best thing is that by establishing references and past connections the chances are more that you will grab an exciting opportunity even prior to your requirement.
-Bingo go for it!
+The best thing is to establish references and past connections.
+You will probably grab an exciting opportunity even before your requirement.
+Bingo, go for it!

 -